moritznowi/portfolio/src/projects/second-project.md

 ### Exclusiv Lease

 With the exclusive right of use (i.e. the "Exclusive"), you alone receive the right to use the beat.
 If necessary, an additional use by the author (producer) can be regulated contractually.
 However, other artists / companies cannot acquire any rights to the beat and cannot use it.

+### Songwriting
+I compose a complete pop, EDM, hip hop, etc. Song for you [Here](https://soundcloud.com/qi-studio) are a few sound examples

 ### Contact me concerning the prices